Eiao

 Eiao is the largest of the extreme northwestern Marquesas Islands.
 The island is uninhabited, but is administratively part of the commune (municipality) of Nuku-Hiva, itself in the administrative subdivision of the Marquesas Islands.

-As of 2022, the only settlement on the Island is a small shelter on the north coast of Vaithua bay with a water tap.
-There is some small manmade structures in the north of the island, most likely for archeological purposes.
+As of 2022, the only settlement on the island is a small shelter on the north coast of Vaithua Bay with a water tap.
+There are some small artificial structures in the north of the island, most likely for archeological purposes.
 There is a small shrine of Mother Mary somewhere along a trail to the plateau at the top of the island.